-Connection to an existing LAN An infrastructure network is ideally suitable as an extension to existing wired LANs.
+Connection to an existing used LANs.
 For extension of a LAN in areas, where a wiring is not possible or uneconomical, the infrastructure network represents an ideal alternative.

 Larger extension by roaming function

 The area, in which mobile stations can get in touch with a base station, is called radio cell.